allenbijo/simple-mcp-client/README.md

 This will initialize the chat client and allow you to interact with the selected AI model.

 ## Configuration
-Modify the `mcp_config.json` file to switch between GPT and Anthropic models by changing the `provider` field.
+Modify the `mcp_config.json` to add or remove servers.
+Modify the `.env` to add API Keys.

 ## License
 This project is licensed under the MIT License.